Jswig/sklearn-progestimator/README.md

 conda env create -f environment.yml conda activate progregressor-dev
 ```
-Alternatively, the environment can be replciated with `pip` and
+Alternatively, the environment can be replicated with `pip` and
 `requirements.txt`

 ### Tests